sepmein/mvai/README.md

 - Gather more data

-    Data is resource in the future.
-By providing online prediction services globally, model provider could collect more and more vector pictures.
+    Data is key resource in the future.
+By providing online prediction services globally, model provider could collect a great amount of vector pictures.
 More pictures could increase the precision of the model.

-###### Importance of entomological surveillance network
-Differences of different mosquitoes
-Differences in density, resistance, ability to transmit malaria

-###### Comparing to Average Human Performance
+###### Comparing to Human Performance
 Will surpass average human performance.
+In the last few years, a lot more machine learning teams have been talking about comparing the machine learning systems to human level performance.
+Because of advances in deep learning, the algorithms are suddenly working much better and have become much more feasible in a lot of application areas for machine learning.

-###### Comparing to Experts Performance
+Comparing to Experts Performance

 ##### 1.1.2.
 How to do?